xCDAT/xcdat/CONTRIBUTING.rst

 .. note::
     * Run ``make help`` in the root of the project for a list of useful commands
-    * Run ``make install`` to install a local build of xCDAT into your mamba/conda environment
+    * Run ``make install`` to install a local build of xCDAT into your conda environment
     * Run ``make clean`` to delete all build, test, coverage and Python artifacts